All projects

 Keeping the bag consistent for both guest and logged-in users

 A logged-in user's bag lives in Supabase and persists across devices.
 A guest's bag lives in client-side state.
-The tricky part is the transition: when a guest logs in, their local bag needs to be merged with whatever is already in their Supabase cart.
-The merge strategy is to add the guest items to the existing cart, incrementing quantities where the same product already exists, and then clear the local state.
+When a guest logs in, their local bag needs to be merged with whatever is already in their Supabase cart.

 Admin panel security on a public-facing Next.js app